bowman2001/perplexdoc/content/doc/extended/typographer/index.md

 | En Dash       |       `--`       |    --     |
 | Ellipses      |      `...`       |    ...    |

-{{< mnote up=16 >}}
+## Unicode characters {.h-tip}
-The same results can also be achieved by using Unicode glyphs or HTML entities.
-They require more of an effort in the beginning, but in the long run you’ll never have to worry about substitutions again.
+The same results can also be achieved by using Unicode characters or HTML entities.
+They require more of an effort in the beginning, but in the long run you’ll never have to worry about the correct substitutions again.
+The typographer extension mostly handles English punctuation and there are a few edge cases, which can’t be recognized algorithmically.

-{{< /mnote >}}
+If you are serious about typographically correct punctuation and want to process your Markdown with other renderers, there is no better way than taking care of it by yourself.